 Take your vaseline and rub it lightly onto the edges and corners of your board.
 Miss some spots on purpose.
 Then add some in sporadic spots on your board.
 The more you use the more of the stain will show through for your outcome.

-This part is a little tricky if you do not know how to print mirror image.
+This part is a little tricky if you do not know how to print a mirror image.
 Depending on the computer you have, it can be different for each.
 Here is a link to teach you:

 Type out your word and mess with the fonts.
 I really like Bordeaux Roman Bold LET for my signs.
 You can fit about 3 letters per sheet if you use the 800 size.
 If you don’t have that font you can download it here.

-You will dip your brush into the modge podge and gentle wipe ON THE INK SIDE of the first set of letters you are going to lay down.
-Be gentle so you don’t rip your letters.
 You have to take special care when laying them down because they are sticky.
 You will only have a few seconds to move them around if you need before the glue thickens up.
 I had a measuring tape to make sure the top and bottom spacing were the same.

 Also make sure to get glue over the entire letter.
 Every bit of ink must have glue on it to adhere well to the board.